Should I Become a Sports Scout?

 Players want to know that a scout has connections to the team that they want to play for, and coaches want to know that scouts have connections to the best talent pool.
 It is important for scouts to build a contact list and nurture relationships.
 In addition, scouting agencies may look favorably on scouts with an extensive contact list.

-To become a sports scout, you'll need experience in the sport and a bachelor's degree in sports coaching, exercise science or sports science.
+To become a sports scout, you'll need experience in the sport, a bachelor's degree in a relevant field, and strong people skills.